apache/incubator-kie-kogito-examples/serverless-workflow-examples/serverless-workflow-camel-routes/README.md

 # Kogito Serverless Workflow Camel Integration

-This repository exemplifies a new add-on that can be used in [Kogito Serverless Workflow projects](https://kiegroup.github.io/kogito-docs/serverlessworkflow/latest/) to call custom [Camel Routes](https://camel.apache.org/) within the same application (JVM).
+This repository exemplifies the camel add-on that can be used in [Kogito Serverless Workflow projects](https://kiegroup.github.io/kogito-docs/serverlessworkflow/latest/) to call custom [Camel Routes](https://camel.apache.org/) within the same application (JVM).

 ## How this works